Pre-Configured Proxies

 Reactor Errors

-All pre-defined reactor error types, excluding errors of type CustomHttpResponseError
+All pre-defined reactor error types, excluding errors of type CustomHttpResponseError,

-will be returned in their standard format and wrapped in a proxy_error
+will be returned in their standard format and wrapped in a proxy_error property to distinguish these errors from destination API errors.

 For example, a transform containing the following code: